husonlab/covid19paper/README.md

-# Enhanced COVID-19 data for improved prediction of survivalWenhuan
+# Enhanced COVID-19 data for improved prediction of survival

 GitHub Repository containing data and code for paper submitted on APBC-2021